I’ve been thinking about heartbreak lately, not for any specific reason.

 Whenever God changes us, it becomes life-changing.
 No matter how many years pass, we remember what we were doing and where we were at.
 This moment was no different- It was life-changing for me.
 I began to embrace my weakness and my inabilities; praising HIm for His strengths and His perfection instead of worrying about my weakness and shortcomings.

-I believe that once we get over those myths, we can move forward to finding mercy in the midst of brokenness and hope on the other side.
+I believe that once we get over those myths, we can move forward to finding mercy in brokenness and hope on the other side.

 Responding to Heartbreak

 Brokenness isn’t something we get to choose.
-There are times when we can see brokeness approaching and other times brokeness takes us by surprise.
+There are times when we can see it approaching, and other times when it takes us by surprise.
 In either situation, we must prayerfully choose how to respond instead of reacting.

 My first response to anyone who asks me how to get through a challenging situation is,